-While Bellevue's park system is generally well-distributed throughout the community, several areas of the city are less served by parks and trails than others.
+While Bellevue's park system is generally well-distributed throughout the community, there remain several areas of the city that are less served by parks and trails than other areas.
 For example, the Eastgate area south of I-90 included no park facilities at the time of annexation in 2012.
 The Parks and Open Space System Plan identifies underserved areas of the city and includes a plan for increasing access to the parks system.